MizaGBF/RPGMTL/readme.md

 - `Ctrl+L` to search the original string.
 - `Ctrl+O` to copy the original string, if focused.
 - `Ctrl+D` to delete the translation.

+Some shortcuts have alternatives.
+Click the Help button for a reminder.

 ### Port